 Red, Burgandy, or Orange base coat: We highly recommend any of our Gold ghost pearls, including the shimmer gold or the satin gold.
 Also, Blue pearl red pearl, and violet pearls can make for great effects over the darker shades of red.

 Blue base coats: For very light blues (like cornflower blue), we have seen excellent results using gold ghost pearl, but for a cool color shift on any shades of blue, a violet ghost pearl will give you a cool purple color shift in the sun.
-Silver ghost pearl can also give a nice subtle effect to the darker blues.
+Silver ghost pearl paint can also give a nice subtle effect to the darker blues.
 Green can give an awsome pearl effect over most blue bases as well.

 Yellow base coat: We highly recommend that you try using green ghost pearl for the lemony yellows, and gold ghost pearl for the darker racing yellows.